Security Screening Process

 Does a Position Screening Designation form need to be completed for all positions?

 Yes.
 When the hiring manager initiates a recruitment action for a new position, a Position Screening Designation form must be completed and approved if a form hasn't already been completed and submitted to the BCPSA.
 The hiring manager can contact AskMyHR for assistance by submitting a service request using the category My Team or Organization (or) A Hiring Manager > Job Classification > Other Issues & Inquiries.

 How's a criminal record check request submitted to the Personnel Security Screening Office?

-The hiring manager takes the completed Consent for Disclosure of Criminal Record Information form (PDF, 116KB) and enters the information into the Personnel Security Screening Office Online Service.
+The hiring manager takes the completed Consent for Disclosure of Criminal Record Information (PDF, 209KB) and enters the information into the Personnel Security Screening Office Online Service.